-Animation: Smart Sex Worker’s Guide to Community-led Responses to COVID-19
+The Smart Sex Worker's Guide to Social Protection

 ‘Social protection’ refers to measures designed to prevent and address situations which negatively affect people’s well-being, as well as measures which reduce vulnerability and facilitate social and economic stability.
 Sex workers are frequently viewed as requiring protection due to the predominant misconception of sex workers as ‘victims’ of trafficking and exploitation.